A guide on HR risk assessment for employees 2023

 You will also need to assess the procedures and policies you have in place to meet your legal obligations.
 The steps for conducting this assessment include:

-- Identify any industrial instruments that cover your employees and any awards and standards.
+- Conducting an audit of your policies and procedures to identify any industrial instruments that cover your employees and any awards and standards.

 - Leave entitlements

 - Any reward and recognition programs

 - Performance management

 - Training and development

 - Discrimination and employee rights